 More than three years from contracts to premiere.
 Six months of shooting.
 A thousand takes.
-Almost 200 miles of Technicolor film exposed.
+Almost 200 miles of negative exposed.
 A revolving door of personnel, including Rod Serling, Sam Peckinpah and Stanley Kubrick — who’d all be gone before the first frame was shot.
 And a budget that ballooned from $1.8 million to $6 million.

 “If you wrote a book about what’s been happening on this movie